Trusted WordPress tutorials, when you need them most.

 Alternative Ways to Fixing the WordPress Not Sending Email Issue

 As you can see from the WP Mail SMTP plugin’s list of mailer options, you don’t have to use SendLayer.
-While it’s our top free recommendation, there are other options that you can use, including Microsoft 365, Gmail (Google Workspace), Amazon SES, etc.
+While it’s our top free recommendation, there are other options, including Microsoft 365, Gmail (Google Workspace), Amazon SES, and more.

 Using Gmail or Google Workspace With WP Mail SMTP to Fix WordPress Emails

-If you have Gmail, then you can use that to send your emails.
-You won’t need to enter your email login details in WordPress when you’re using the WP Mail SMTP plugin.
+If you have a Gmail account, you can use it to send your emails.
+You won’t need to enter your email login details in WordPress when using the WP Mail SMTP plugin.

-Next, you can configure the mailer settings by using WP Mail SMTP’s one-click setup.
+Next, you can configure the mailer settings using WP Mail SMTP’s one-click setup.

-This method doesn’t require you to create your own app, which is much easier.
+This method doesn’t require you to create your own app, which makes it much easier.
 You only need to sign in to your Gmail account and click ‘Save Settings.’

 Setting up Gmail on WP Mail SMTP

-There are a couple of key drawbacks to using your professional Gmail or Google Workspace, however.
+There are a couple of drawbacks to using your professional Gmail or Google Workspace, however.

-Another is that if you change the email address in the future, you’ll need to go through the entire process again.
-This will include creating a new web application.
+One is that if you change the email address in the future, you’ll need to go through the entire process again.
+This includes creating a new web application.

 Using Microsoft 365 With WP Mail SMTP to Fix WordPress Emails

-If you use Microsoft Office 365 or Outlook for your regular email account, then you can also use that to send out emails through WordPress.
-This isn’t a recommended option, though, because it’s less secure.
+If you use Microsoft Office 365 or Outlook for your regular email account, you can also use that to send out emails through WordPress.

+However, this option involves a more complex setup process.
 You’ll need to set up WP Mail SMTP as above, then click the ‘365 / Outlook’ option when choosing your SMTP mailer.
-Then, you need to register an app on Microsoft Azure so that you can fill out the fields below.
+You also need to register an app in Microsoft Azure to complete the required fields.

 Choosing Outlook as the WP Mail SMTP mailer